 Original Issue Discount.
-The Notes will not be issued with a discount that is subject to the original issue discount rules of the Code.
+The notes will not be issued with a discount that is subject to the original issue discount rules of the Code.

 Sale, Exchange and Retirement of Notes.
-A U.S. person's tax basis in a Note will, in general, be the U.S. person's cost.
-Upon the sale, taxable exchange, retirement or other disposition of a Note, a U.S. person will recognize gain or loss equal to the difference between the U.S. dollar value of the amount realized determined at the time of the sale, exchange, retirement or other disposition (less any amounts attributable to accrued but unpaid interest not previously included in such U.S. person's income, which will be taxable as interest income) and the adjusted tax basis of the note.
+A U.S. person's tax basis in a note will, in general, be the U.S. person's cost (in the case of notes denominated in euros, the U.S. dollar value of the euros paid for such note determined at the time of purchase).
+Upon the sale, taxable exchange, retirement or other disposition of a note, a U.S. person will recognize gain or loss equal to the difference between the U.S. dollar value of the amount realized determined at the time of the sale, exchange, retirement or other disposition (less any amounts attributable to accrued but unpaid interest not previously included in such U.S. person's income, which will be taxable as interest income) and the adjusted tax basis of the note.
 The gain or loss will generally be capital gain or loss.
+However, in the case of notes denominated in euros, the gain or loss on the sale, exchange, retirement or other disposition of the euro notes will be ordinary income or loss to the extent attributable to the movement in exchange rates between the time of purchase and the time of disposition of the notes.
 Capital gains of individuals derived in respect of capital assets held for more than one year are eligible for reduced tax rates.
 The deductibility of capital losses is subject to limitations.
-In the case of a non-corporate Holder, capital losses are deductible only against capital gains and \$3,000 of ordinary income each year; any unused capital losses may be offset only against capital gains; however, any unused capital losses generally may be carried back three years and forward five years.
+In the case of a noncorporate Holder, capital losses are deductible only against capital gains and \$3,000 of ordinary income each year; any unused capital losses may be deducted in future years.
+A corporate Holder's capital losses may be offset only against capital gains; however, any unused capital losses generally may be carried back three years and forward five years.